• Skip to content

 Conclusion

 The most challenging aspect of this process is simply knowing the various aspects that you have to consider.
-The most complicated aspect is deciding for which education benefit to use your QEEs, but you can always take the default option of prioritizing making your awarded income tax-free if you don’t want to do the extra calculations.
+The most complicated aspect is collecting and categorizing all of your income sources and education expenses.

 Best of luck to you as you prepare your grad student tax return this year!
 If you need additional support: